 A Vodafone spokesman said: "There is no truth whatsoever in speculation that Vodafone is in talks with MasMovil."

-Vodafone has a market value of about 50 billion euros while MasMovil is worth 2.95 billion euros, Refinitiv data showed.
+Vodafone has a market value of about 50 billion euros while MasMovil is worth 2.95 billion euros after rising around 15% so far in 2019, Refinitiv data showed.

 ($1 = 0.8988 euros)

 (Reporting by Andres Gonzalez and Paul Sandle, writing by Jose Elías Rodríguez; editing by Jason Neely)